webislife/wc-wysiwyg/README.md

-# wc-time
+# wc-wysiwyg custom element

-WYWSIWYG HTML5 Editor written in TypeScript and designed by web-componennt, support all JS frameworks and browsers.
+WC-WSIWYG HTML5 Editor written in TypeScript and designed by web-componennt, support all JS frameworks and browsers.
 See full demo - [wc-wysiwyg demo](https://webislife.ru/demo/wc-wysiwyg/) list and demo of all editor features